Ana Maria Turner Lomperis, PhD

 Ana Maria Lomperis, PhD is an economist with a broad range of experience who has specialized in analyzing the changing demographic (health, education and employment) characteristics and needs of populations.
 She is a graduate of Duke University where she majored in history with an interdisciplinary program in Latin American Studies.
 She also earned a M.A. in International Relations from The Johns Hopkins University School of Advanced International Studies (SAIS) and received her Ph.D. in Economics from the University of North Carolina at Chapel Hill.

-Dr. Lomperis joined the SLU faculty in September 1996 where she is an Associate Professor of Health Management and Policy, served as the School's Associate Dean for Student Development from 1999-2003, and has been the Director of the Master of Health Administration Program since August 2007.
-She has also served on numerous committees in the School and key professional organizations, including the U.S. Veterans Health Administration Graduate Healthcare Administration Training Program (GHATP) Board; the Missouri Regent's Advisory Council for the American College of Healthcare Executives (ACHE); the ACHE's national Programs, Policies and Services Committee; Academy Health's Health Workforce Interest Group Annual Meeting Planning Committee; the Association of University Programs in Health Administration's (AUPHA's) nominating and annual meeting planning committees, as well as Chair of its Women in Health Care Management Faculty Forum.
-Currently she is serving on AUPHA's finance committee, on the advisory review board of Health Administration Press and has just completed a two-year terms as Chair of the Association of Schools of Public Health (ASPH) Health Policy and Management (HPM) Council.
+Dr. Lomperis joined the SLU faculty in September 1996 where she is an Associate Professor of Health Management and Policy, served as the School's Associate Dean for Student Development from 1999-2003, as Associate HMP Department Chair from 2006-2008, and as MHA Program Director from 2007 through May 2013.
+She has also served on numerous committees in the School and key professional organizations, including the U.S. Veterans Health Administration Graduate Healthcare Administration Training Program (GHATP) Board; the Missouri Regent's Advisory Council for the American College of Healthcare Executives (ACHE); the ACHE's national Programs, Policies and Services Committee and Health Administration Press Advisory Board; Academy Health's Health Workforce Interest Group Annual Meeting Planning Committee; the Association of University Programs in Health Administration's (AUPHA's) nominating, annual meeting planning and finance committees, and Chair of its Women in Health Care Management Faculty Forum; and as Chair of the Association of Schools of Public Health (ASPH) Health Policy and Management (HPM) Council.